sasquatch678/A-Painted-World---Remastered/FAQ.md

 Make a backup of everything in Documents\My Games\Oblivion Remastered and then delete everything in this location to force the game to recompile shaders.

 **How do I start the main quest?** </br>
- Get arrested by an Imperial Legion guard.
-After you finish the sewer sequence you can retrieve your belongings from the evidence chest back at the prison district.
+Commit a crime (or become falsely accused of one) and get arrested by an Imperial Legion guard.
+After you finish the sewer sequence you can retrieve your belongings from the evidence chest back at the Prison District.

 **How do I take screenshots?** </br>
 Press L to hide the UI and press Print Screen.